2010 French regional elections: Left

 All the party's incumbents, except for the controversial Georges Frêche (already expelled from the party in 2005), were re-nominated.
-The PS, with Hélène Mandroux, will oppose Georges Frêche's list in Languedoc-Roussillon.
+The PS, with Hélène Mandroux, opposed Georges Frêche's list in Languedoc-Roussillon.

 Ecologists

 Strong from its excellent result in the European elections, the Europe Ecology coalition was renewed around the Greens and associated parties and movements.
-Europe Ecology will run independently in all regions, with the intention of supporting the left in runoffs.
+Europe Ecology ran independently in all regions, with the intention of supporting the left in runoffs.
 However, the party's ultimate goal would be to wrest control of a major region, such as Île-de-France from the PS.
-The coalition's candidates include the researcher Philippe Meirieu, magistrate Laurence Vichnievsky, the rural activist François Dufour or Augustin Legrand of the homeless' association les Enfants de Don Quichotte.
+The coalition's candidates included the researcher Philippe Meirieu, magistrate Laurence Vichnievsky, the rural activist François Dufour or Augustin Legrand of the homeless' association les Enfants de Don Quichotte.

-The Independent Ecological Alliance (AEI), after winning 3.6% in the European elections, is running independent lists in 10 regions.
-The AEI signed electoral deals with Europe Ecology in Alsace and Midi-Pyrénées, with the MoDem in Auvergne, Franche-Comté, Pays de la Loire and Poitou-Charentes.
+The Independent Ecological Alliance (AEI), after winning 3.6% in the European elections, was running independent lists in 10 regions.
+The AEI had signed electoral deals with Europe Ecology in Alsace and Midi-Pyrénées, and with the MoDem in Auvergne, Franche-Comté, Pays de la Loire and Poitou-Charentes.

 Corinne Lepage's Cap21, despite being a component of the MoDem, the party ended up supporting Europe Ecology over the MoDem.

 Centre

 After the deceiving result of the European elections, François Bayrou's MoDem decided to run autonomous lists in all regions by the first round but chose to clarify its runoff strategy only after the first round.
-However, due to Bayrou's strong opposition to Nicolas Sarkozy, it is deemed unlikely that any MoDem lists will merge with UMP lists for the runoffs.
+However, due to Bayrou's strong opposition to Nicolas Sarkozy, it was deemed unlikely that any MoDem lists would merge with UMP lists for the runoffs.

 The Presidential Majority

 Nicolas Sarkozy was successful in his attempts to push for the unity of all the Presidential Majority by the first round around the Union for a Popular Movement (UMP) and its allies, notably the New Centre and the Movement for France.
-Three cabinet ministers and five secretaries of states are leading regional lists, and eight other cabinet members are present on the majority's lists.
+Three cabinet ministers and five secretaries of states were leading regional lists, and eight other cabinet members were present on the majority's lists.

 The New Centre obtained the top candidacy in Burgundy (with François Sauvadet) and Nord-Pas-de-Calais (with Valérie Létard), but not in Lower Normandy.

-Despite the right's relative unity, there are a number of small dissidents lists in a number of regions.
+Despite the right's relative unity, there was a number of small dissidents lists in a number of regions.

 Far-right

 The National Front ran lists in all metropolitan regions.
-Jean-Marie Le Pen was a candidate in Provence-Alpes-Côte d'Azur and his daughter Marine Le Pen was a candidate in the Nord-Pas-de-Calais.
+Jean-Marie Le Pen was a candidate in Provence-Alpes-Côte d'Azur and his daughter Marine Le Pen was a candidate in Nord-Pas-de-Calais.

 In Provence-Alpes-Côte d'Azur, the ex-MPF and ex-FN mayor of Orange Jacques Bompard was leading a list named "Ligue du Sud", and there was a similar "Ligue du midi" in Languedoc-Roussillon.

 Furthermore, around the Party of France or smaller dissident parties, there were a number of dissident far-right lists in some regions.